-This process is called selective attention and it is the ability to voluntary direct attention and focus on an object in space.
-We know that deficit like ADHD tend to disrupt this ability preventing a person to maintain attention on a topic or task.
+This process is called selective attention and it is the ability to voluntarily direct attention and focus on an object in space.
+We know that deficits like ADHD tend to disrupt this ability preventing a person to maintain attention on a topic or task.

 Goalkeepers often begin their dive before the penalty shot is taken, as a well-placed shot is impossible to save otherwise.
 They must use their perceptive and cognitive abilities to predict where the shooter is aiming, as well as their knowledge of the shooter's tendencies from studying video of them.

-The same idea is applicable in other sports such as baseball.
+The same idea is applicable to other sports such as baseball.
 How can training reduce response time to the point that the response is instinctively becoming a correct "reaction" in a multi-option scenario?

 Repetition of quick motion in reaction and response to fast cues can shape the perceptual system to recognize patterns that at the beginning look unpredictable, but through training (repetition) can be anticipated.

-I have created a training protocol that utilizes the FitLights training system to enhance and monitor cognitive abilities such as perception, attention, memory, visual processing, spatial awareness and executive functions.
-Please check out our website at www.fitlightlab.com to learn more about this methodology.
+I have created a training protocol that utilizes the FitLights training system to enhance and monitor cognitive abilities such as perception, attention, memory, visual processing, spatial awareness, and executive functions.
+Please check out our website Fitlight to learn more about this methodology.

 Thank you for your attention,